Our undergraduate courses help you acquire the sophisticated skills and marketing principles demanded by the internet-connected world.

 Teaching & Research

 Within this department we offer a range of study options at undergraduate, Master's and PhD level covering a wide range of subdisciplines within Marketing.

 Catering for experienced marketers and those just starting out, our Master's courses help you collaborate with key industry players.

 Our PhD programmes are designed to give you a rewarding experience that will help you to enhance your personal and professional life.

 Our research is characterised by criticality, reflexivity and a strong desire to help shape the world in which we live.

-Hear from LUMS alumnus Gian Fulgoni as he shares his experiences of studying a masters in Marketing at Lancaster and how this became a springboard to his future career.
-He is the co-founder and CEO of Comscore, a media measurement and analytics company, and has built a successful career in measuring consumer behaviour and the effectiveness of advertising.
+Hear from LUMS alumnus Gian Fulgoni as he shares his experiences of studying for a master's in Marketing at Lancaster and how this became a springboard to his future career.

 Gian has been highly influential in the development of our digital marketing curriculum.
 His advice has been important in guiding our commercially informed, and business-relevant, learning experience for our marketing graduates.